anon-blue/anon.blue/README.txt

 untfutnrsththsragtehg wzzdbdgfrgedddfggbd6551hdtfgddfrekskksnuerabfeaubcrevauvre
 ivcuwwansahuuiuriscbuiwcrrwabbuudddssadfffgasdfasdfadsdfdsafiorhi.ohiowirahecwci
-owhrqkuvhvikyyeuioqueyquTHhere is something wrong whis your mcomputer.Windows is trying to rest and repair itxbcdb hdbvjdhbvjebvjhebvbejbefvbhychhcyccrxxxfcvnrd dduhdbjn jjdnjcnjndhcudccbjdbcbdcncuhucbubudbyvbyrfheuhfuefuhrv
+owhrqkuvhvikyyeuioqueyquTHhere is something wrong whis your mcomputer.Windows is trying to rest and repair it.bcdb hdbvjdhbvjebvjhebvbejbefvbhychhcyccrxxxfcvnrd dduhdbjn jjdnjcnjndhcudccbjdbcbdcncuhucbubudbyvbyrfheuhfuefuhrv
                                                     brhbfuherhibfueruhfuherbrsss
 ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss